swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 #### Retrieve Ingress IP

 For installation, we need to know the external IP of the 'istio-ingressgateway' service.
-This can be retieved by the following steps.
+This can be retrieved by the following steps.

 ```
 kubectl get service -n istio-system istio-ingressgateway